 Portland trees to the rescue!

 He asked, “Do you hear the men behind you?”
 Lenna and I could both hear the cursing behind us.
 Lenna explained that men and boys came to the park, especially the frisbee golf section ringed by these old oak trees.
-They smoked, spat, talked and behaved rudely, all the time.
+They smoked, spat, talked rough and behaved rudely, all the time.

 Grateful to Grumpy Old Man and his team of trees